putuoka/c4it-blog/content/posts/2019/007-api-gateway/article.md

 ---
-title: "An overview on API Gateways"
+title: "API Gateways - an overview"
 path: "/blog/overview-api-gateways"
-tags: ['Azure', 'API Gateway', 'Ocelot']
+tags: ['API Gateway', 'Ocelot', ]
 featuredImage: "./cover.jpg"
-excerpt: "When building complex systems, you might want to keep things simple on your company but expose rich APIs to your customers.
-API Gateways can help you while creating microservices and microfrontends."
+excerpt: "API Gateways can help you create microservices and micro frontends, and expose rich APIs to your customers while keeping things simple on your company."
 created: 2019-05-17
 updated: 2019-05-17
 ---